akhilquotes/aid4u/README.md

 # Testing Instructions:

-Navigate to http://rltp13v0lddkpa8j1aklfiod5g.ingress.palmito.duckdns.org/ to test application.
+Navigate to https://aid4u.vercel.app/ to test application.

+`We have deployed our app initially using Spheron Compute to below url http://rltp13v0lddkpa8j1aklfiod5g.ingress.palmito.duckdns.org/, but as free plan is valid for only 15 days, deployed the application using Vercel.`

 To run locally: